 By Karisse Hendrick, Principal, Chargelytics Consulting

 For card-not-present merchants, familiarity with the chargeback process and its guidelines is a necessary part of accepting payments online, over the phone, or via mobile app.
-While merchants might argue the rules are tilted in consumers’ favor, the process was born out of a search fairness.
+While merchants might argue the rules are tilted in consumers’ favor, the process was born out of a search for fairness.
 Consumers need protection from predatory payment processes implemented by some merchants, and merchants must be able to respond to inaccurate claims by consumers.

 While the foundational guidelines for the overall chargeback process do not change often, innovations in business models, changes in consumer expectations and feedback from merchants and payment providers sometimes make it necessary.
 In 2013, for instance, Visa responded to the uptick in “friendly fraud” and “first-party fraud” reason codes by introducing “compelling evidence”—allowing digital merchants a chance to prove a cardholder participated in a transaction.